gtech-mulearn/IEEE-LAUNCHPAD/profiles/akhileswarank.r.@mulearn.md

 ### About Me

 > I am a third-year Computer Science student at Sree Chitra Thirunal College of Engineering, Thiruvananthapuram.
-I enjoy coding and web programming, and I am currently learning React and Express.js to build full-stack web applications.
+I enjoy coding,dsa problem solving and web development, and I am currently learning React and Express.js to build full-stack web applications.
 I am always curious to explore new technologies and improve my skills through hands-on projects and collaboration.

 ## Portfolio Highlights